1994–95 Winnipeg Jets season

-The 1994–95 Winnipeg Jets season was the team's 23rd season in Winnipeg and their 16th season in the National Hockey League.
+The 1994–95 Winnipeg Jets season was the team's 23rd season in Winnipeg and their 16th season in the National Hockey League (NHL).
 Despite missing the playoffs for the second year in a row, the Jets featured the second-best forward line in the NHL that season, as Keith Tkachuk, Teemu Selanne and Alexei Zhamnov scored a collective 74 goals in 48 games.
 This total was second only to the Philadelphia Flyers' top-line total of 80 (scored collectively by the "Legion of Doom").

 Offseason

 Regular season

 Two major highlights of the regular season occurred in April.
-On April 1, 1995, Alexei Zhamnov scored five goals in the Jets' 7–7 tie with Los Angeles Kings.
-Six days later, the Jets established a modern-day record by scoring four short-handed goals in a 7–4 win against the Vancouver Canucks.
+On April 1, 1995, Alexei Zhamnov tied a franchise record by scoring five goals in the Jets' 7–7 tie with Los Angeles Kings.
+Six days later, the Jets established an NHL record by scoring four short-handed goals in a 7–4 win against the Vancouver Canucks.

+General manager John Paddock resigned as head coach on April 5.
+Assistant coach Terry Simpson was named interim head coach.